Meet the Team

 Education and Outreach

-As Field Station Education & Conservation Outreach Coordinator, my main focus at Point Blue is getting the word out about the great conservation science work we do.
+As Conservation Educator, my main focus at Point Blue is getting the word out about the great conservation science work we do.
 I connect people to conservation science, in a "hands-on" way whenever possible.
 In my role at Point Blue I am thrilled to work toward my personal commitment to conserve the natural world and foster a sustainable future where people, wildlife, ecology and economy are equally valued and prioritized.

 I graduated from Humboldt State University in 2003 with a B.S. in Biology and joined the Point Blue team in 2004 as a bird banding intern at the Palomarin Field Station in Bolinas, CA. I have worked as a field biologist in Point Blue's San Francisco Bay Tidal Marsh, Central Valley Riparian, and Northern Sierra Forest projects.
 Outside of my work with Point Blue, I have conducted Marbled Murrelet surveys in Southwest Oregon, Yellow-billed Cuckoo monitoring in Southeast Arizona, and plant (tropical liverwort) research on the Island of Trinidad.
 In 2007 I migrated from field biology to conservation education to disseminate Point Blue's science to various audiences and help inspire the current and next generation of conservation scientists and environmental stewards.